- Working with WHMCS & the Liquid Web Reseller Plugin

-III.
-WHMCS with Private Cloud Servers and Advanced Product Setup
+- WHMCS with Private Cloud Servers and Advanced Product Setup

 With the steps of the previous articles complete, we now have the WHMCS Liquid Web plugin setup and enabled.
-If you followed the previous directions, you’ve successfully created the first product based on VPS offerings.
+If you followed the previous directions, you’ve successfully created the first product based on your VPS server offerings.
 We will now cover some more advanced product creation options.

 Step #1: Create a Liquid Web Private Cloud Product